tiger-pillow/myblog.dev.repo/2021/content/post/vocabloom_1.md

 ---

-Just really happy to be free, to be in new stage of life, to have time for "a project of one's own".
+Just really happy to be free, to be in a new stage of life, to have time for "a project of one's own".